Sloperium/sloperium.github.io/content/cython.md

 Title: First look: Performance and cython
 Date: 2018-11-16
+Modified: 2018-11-16
 Category: Python
 Tags: python, cython, performance
 Authors: John Erik Sloper
 Summary: First attempt at using cython to improve performance

-In this post I will look at <a href="http://cython.org/">cython</a> for speeding up python code.
+In this post I will look at [cython](http://cython.org) for speeding up python code.
 This is my first attempt at using cython so please bear with me.

 ### Installation